Mohamed-Fdl/my-own-redis/README.md

 ```

 #### Data Serialization

 - how to send multiple types values across the wire, by doing serialization: encode the data in a binary portable form.The receiver will decode it
 - they are framework for doing the serialization
-- packing data in a known binery format
+- packing data in a known binary format
 - it is not accurate to pack structs and send them because the compiler is free to add padding bytes
 - the best way to deal with this is to send each field independently by packing them and unpacking them in the other side
 - In any case, encoding the data somehow or another before you send it is the right way of doing things!
 - see proto buf implementations

 #### Data Encapsulation

-- the manner of putting headers, content length or both so that the data transmitted is in a well know format by server and clients
+- the manner of putting headers, content length or both so that the data transmitted is in a well know format or form by server and clients
 - so after defining how the data will be formated (defining the protocol), we must send the data to the other part with a function like sendall()
 - the other side need to call recv() over and over until all data is received
 - that is why client and server must agree on the protocol definition

+#### Broadcast Packets

+- we can broadcast packets to multiple host with UDP (only UDP)
+- we have to use this option when creating the socket : SO_BROADCAST
+- we can send the data to a specific subnet’s broadcast address
+- or send the data to the “global” broadcast address.
+This is 255.255.255.255, aka INADDR_BROADCAST

+### Data transmission in practice

+- we compress, after that we encrypt and then we send the data